11.1 4-H Councils:

 11.4 Livestock/Premium Sales

-UNL and Nebraska 4-H cannot support the financial aspects of a livestock auction/sale, however premium only auctions are allowed.
-County 4-H programs need to work on moving these committee and financial accounts to a non 4-H entity if there is an actual sale of an animal beyond premium support only.
+UNL and Nebraska 4-H cannot support the financial aspects of a livestock auction/sale, however, premium only auctions are allowed.
+County 4-H programs should move these committee and financial accounts to a non-4-H entity if there is an actual sale of an animal beyond premium support only.
 If no entity exists to assume responsibility for the auction, then creating a new nonprofit, not in the name of 4-H to run the auction would be an option.
 The only exception to this is true premium auctions in which businesses donate money to 4-H and the money is divided or awarded to the youth as an extra premium for their livestock placings.

-- The real reason the University is moving away from supporting livestock sales is because it doesn’t fit within their educational mission.
-It's seen as commerce which isn't within our scope of work.
+- The University does not support livestock sales due to compliance with its educational mission.
+It's seen as commerce which does not fit within our scope of work.

-- If a sale barn takes over running the sale, the sale barn could treat this like any other livestock sale.
-They wouldn't have the liability until point of sale at which time it transfers to the buyer.
+- If a sale barn/auction company/ag society/other third-party entity or non-profit takes over running the sale, they could treat this like any other livestock sale.

-- The sale barn could charge the commission, just like they would at a regular auction.
-If they chose not to do that, they could get donation credit for the value of their services (usually a percent of sales).
+- If a sale barn/auction company takes over, they could charge the commission, similarly to how they would run a regular auction.
+If they chose not to do that, they could get donation credit for the value of their services (usually a percentage of sales).

-- The Livestock committee could still take on helping collect the dollars, clerking the sale, etc.
+- The Livestock committee can assist with auction duties such as: helping to collect payment, clerking the sale, promoting the auction, etc.